paulpierce34/STIG-Checklist-Upgrader/README.md

 - Execute script

-- You will be prompted for the location to the new .ckl, old .ckl, and desired output directory.
+- You will be prompted for the location to the blank new version of the STIG checklist, the filepath of the completed checklist (or directory path) and desired output directory.